osu-tournament-rating/otr-docs/docs/topics/Overview.md

 ### Support for other game modes

-Our rating formulas and submission processes are just as applicable to osu!taiko, osu!catch, and osu!mania as osu!standard.
+Our rating formulas and submission processes are equally applicable to osu!taiko, osu!catch, and osu!mania as osu!.
 We also separate osu!mania 4k and 7k leaderboards.

 ## Important note